staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/admin-overview.md

 ## Admin FAQs

-For frequently asked questions about Postman teams, see [Admin FAQs](/docs/administration/admin-faqs/).
+To learn more about managing Postman teams, see [Admin FAQs](/docs/administration/admin-faqs/).